jmaltz/parcelgen/README.md

 }
 ```
 * **make_serializable**: Boolean indicating whether or not to mark the generated class(es) as implementing Serializable.
+* **extends**: The class that your new class should extend from.
+If this class is not in the same package as your new class, the path name must be fully qualified.
 * **transient**: List of fields to be marked transient (you'll probably also want to declare make_serializable):

 ``` javascript